Eating disorder treatment: Know your options

 Health problems linked to eating disorders may include:

 - Electrolyte imbalances, which can interfere with the functioning of your muscles, heart and nerves

-- Heart problems
+- Heart problems and high blood pressure

 - Digestive problems